 It turns out this was the right direction to take.

-Recent studies have shown that a diet rich in fruits and vegetables, specifically cruciferous vegetables (kale, broccoli, cabbage, etc.), may not only be breast cancer-protective, but helpful in preventing recurrence.
+Large studies have now shown that a diet rich in fruits and vegetables, specifically cruciferous vegetables of the brassica family (kale, broccoli, cabbage, etc.), may not only be breast cancer-protective, but helpful in preventing recurrence.
 Fruits and vegetables provide phytochemicals, nutrients, and antioxidants that actively combat cancer-causing free-radicals, and may even turn on the genes that help our bodies to resist cancer.
 And, last but not least, eating a diet that is rich in fruits and vegetables can help us maintain a healthy weight – an increasingly important factor in helping prevent breast cancer recurrence and maintaining overall health.

 But enough from me, it’s time to get into the kitchen!
 Try a few of our great recipes and enjoy the fabulous foods that can help protect you, help get you through treatment, and keep you healthy.

 Fight breast cancer with your forks and Cook For Your LIFE!